evryn/vue-registrar/docs/errors.md

 # Common Problems

-This page covers most of the problems that may occur using the packages and of course their solutions.
+This page covers most of problems that may occur using the packages and of course their solutions.
 Most of the problems are cause because of wrong `DefinePlugin` usage.
-So consider the following code inside `vue.config.js` file in your root as general solution; we'll talk why you're facing some errors or warnings:
+So consider the following code inside `vue.config.js` file in the root of your application as general solution; we'll talk why you're facing some errors or warnings:
 ```javascript
 // vue.config.js
 const webpack = require('webpack')